Why touch sensors and not real buttons?

 Is it really easier to learn to play?
 Why?

-The Vindor has fewer keys and buttons than a traditional sax.
+The ES has fewer keys and buttons than a traditional sax.
 It includes just the essential ones used by beginning and intermediate players so it is less confusing and intimidating.

 How does the Vindor compare to the Roland, Yamaha or Akai wind controllers?

-The Roland, Yamaha and Akai are complex instruments that aimed exclusively at professional players.
+The Roland, Yamaha and Akai are complex instruments that are aimed primarily at professional players.
 The Vindor is easy enough for beginners and intermediate players, while still capable enough for professionals.
 Because of this, the Vindor is much more affordable, saving you up to $400 or more.

-With our motion sensitive pitch bending, the Vindor ES1 has the most intuitive way to adjust pitch.
-Simply push the pitch bending button and move the instrument up and down to change the pitch.
+- With our motion sensitive pitch bending, the Vindor ES has the most intuitive way to adjust pitch.
+Simply rotate the Vindor and tilt up and down or push the pitch bending button and move the instrument up and down to change the pitch.

-The Vindor ES1 is designed to be very lightweight and does not require the use of a neck strap.
+- The Vindor ES is designed to be very lightweight and does not require the use of a neck strap.

-Unlike Yamaha and Roland, the Vindor ES1 uses touch sensors for its keys to increase durability, lower cost, and increase playing speed.
+- Unlike Yamaha and Roland, the Vindor ES uses touch sensors for its keys to increase durability, lower cost, and increase playing speed.

-The Vindor ES1 includes its own proprietary synthesizer engine influenced by classic mono-synths and can be used as a sample player.
+- The Vindor ES includes its own proprietary synthesizer engine influenced by classic mono-synths.
+It also has a sample player.

-The Vindor is the least expensive.
-While other options cost upwards of $800, some of which also require a separately sold sound module, the Vindor ES1 includes everything you need to perform right out of the box at a fraction of the cost.
+- The Vindor is the least expensive.
+While other options cost upwards of $800, some of which also require a separately sold sound module, the Vindor ES includes everything you need to perform right out of the box at a fraction of the cost.